About me

 Guerre, Louis-Ferdinand Céline (read in 2022)

 Incerto (the french edition), Nassim Nicholas Taleb.
-I'm taking notes from these books to read until I remember them.
-(2022-2024)
+I'm taking notes from these five books. (currently reading.
+2022-????)

 Not to mention countless magazines, comics, manga, news (I wasted my time!), scientific papers, blogs, quotes, poems, forum posts and videos.